 3. Hold periods

 The pressure is applied and built up to the desired value over a period of time.
-After the proper pressure value has been attained, current of required magnitude is passed for pre-set period of time.
-Further the interface resistance between upper sheet and lower electrode and lower sheet are kept low by proper contact pressure.
+After the proper pressure value has been attained, a current of the required magnitude is passed for a pre-set period of time.
+Further, the interface resistance between the upper sheet and the lower electrode and the lower sheet is kept low by proper contact pressure.
 Heat is rapidly generated at this interface where it is trapped and slowly dissipated.
-In a properly controlled weld the welding heat is first generated at pin points on sheet interfaces and then subsequently a weld nugget is formed gradually.
+In a properly controlled weld the welding heat is first generated at pinpoints on sheet interfaces and then subsequently a weld nugget is formed gradually.

-1. Resistance welding is a production welding process most suitable for light gauge sheets which can be overlapped
+1. Resistance welding is a production welding process most suitable for light gauge sheets that can be overlapped.

 2. Operation is quite fast.
 Practically all metals can be resistance welded.

 - How to Choose the Right Solar Panel for Your Home